Sen. Majority Leader Dugan wins Senate District 30 race

 In Carroll County, Dugan received 32,695 votes against Edwards’ 13,503 ballots.
 In neighboring Douglas County, Dugan received 61.7% versus Edwards’ 38.2% of the votes.

-Meanwhile, in Paulding County, Dugan had 11,190 votes compared to Edwards’ 6,026, with all of the five precincts complete as of 10:30 p.m. on Tuesday night.
+Meanwhile, in Paulding County, Dugan had 13,581 votes compared to Edwards’ 6,960, with all of that county's 19 precincts reporting on Wednesday.

-Edwards is experienced in working on an array of diseases, ranging from the coronavirus to heart health studies.

-She has a bachelor’s degree in psychology from Morris Brown College and a Master of Public Health from St. Louis University’s School of Public Health.
-She was one of a few selected for the Eliminating Health Disparities traineeship program, created by the U.S. Surgeon General.

 Dugan is an Army veteran and has served the state’s 30th Senate district since January 2013.
 He was then elected Majority Leader in 2018.